-This button is used to clear ALL data and restore ALL settings to the factory default values.
+This function is used to clear ALL data and restore ALL settings to the factory default values.
 Note: The HomePlug AV Ethernet Bridge must be plugged in to restore it to factory defaults.
-Using a small object like a paper clip, depress and hold the Reset button until the status lights begin to flash.
-The Reset button will need to be depressed for about 2 to 3 seconds for the reset to occur.
+Hold the Reset button until the status lights begin to flash.